tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 student = ['Sam', 24]
 {% endhighlight %}

 The square-brackets contain both the string and integer values.
 You may never have used a list before, but can likely make some sense of the syntax?
 More on syntax shortly, though.
 You may also be wondering: wouldn't it be simpler to stick with the two separate variables?
-Perhaps -- it really depends on the application.
-Lists are ordered, and ordering is significant in many situations -- for example, this sequence of rainbow colours:
+Perhaps.
+It really depends on the application.
+Lists are ordered, and ordering is significant in many situations -- for example, in this sequence of rainbow colours:

 {% highlight py %}
 rainbow = [